konrad/JATS-to-Mediawiki/README.md

 # About

-jats-to-mediawiki.xsl transforms XML files written in the NLM/NISO Journal Archiving Tag Suite (also called the NLM DTDs) [1, 2] into MediaWiki XML [3].
+jats-to-mediawiki.xsl transforms XML files written in the NLM/NISO Journal Archiving Tag Suite XML [1, 2] into MediaWiki XML [3].
 It is a part of the Encyclopedia of Original Research (EOR).

 [1] http://dtd.nlm.nih.gov/